smml1996/algorithm_synthesis/README.md

 pip install -r requirements.txt
 ```
 ### For algorithm synthesis
-First, navigate to the folder `pomdp_gen` and execute
+First, navigate to the folder `qalgorithm_synthesis` and execute
 ```sh
 cmake . && make
 ```